 After thoroughly mixing resin and hardener, pour the epoxy into roller pans or onto the substrate.
 This increases surface area so heat buildup (exotherm) can dissipate, slowing the epoxy’s reaction.

 To slow epoxy’s reaction in very warm temperatures, create a foam box that is glued together and sealed to hold your roller pan as shown in the picture.
 Fill the inside of the foam box with tap water that will act as a heat sink and increase epoxy’s working time.
 An ice cube or two can be added as long as you do not chill the epoxy too much.
 Chilling the epoxy too much can cause moisture in the air to condense on the epoxy.
 The moisture can cause the epoxy to cure at a faster rate, become cloudy and reduce its cured physical properties.

 The thicker the mass of epoxy, the quicker it will cure.
 For large bonding applications we recommend using a two-step bonding technique:

 Wet out the surface with neat (unthickened) epoxy.

 Apply epoxy thickened with high-density filler like 403 Microfibers, 404 High-Density, or 406 Colloidal Silica.

-To monitor the cure process from each batch, pour a small sample into a container to see how fast the system is curing in thin film.
-“Controlling Exotherm” by Mike Barnard in Epoxyworks 39 covers managing exothermic reaction when working with large quantities of epoxy.
+To monitor the curing process from each batch, pour a small sample into a container to see how fast the system is curing in a thin film.
+“Controlling Exotherm” by Mike Barnard in Epoxyworks 39 covers managing exothermic reactions when working with large quantities of epoxy.